eilonik/TenPinBowling/README.md

 ### Description

 TenPinBowling is a Multi-player turn based bowling game.
 Each player playes 10 frames, one turn at a time.

-Each frame contains the number of pins that were hit in it.
+Each frame contains the number of pins that were taken down in it.

 #### Scoring